Skip to main content

 Consider contacting local law enforcement, especially if you can show the tracker, where you found it, and any owner details.
 The serial number and your photos can help.
 If you are in immediate danger, get to a safe place and call emergency services.

-A detector like TraceIt helps you confirm what is happening and find the device, but it is one part of staying safe.
+A detector like TraceIt can provide another signal clue, but it cannot confirm that tracking occurred and is only one part of staying safe.
 Lean on the people and resources around you too.

 Lost your own AirTag?
 Find it nearest first

-If the AirTag is yours and you simply misplaced it, the search is more relaxed but the mechanics are the same.
-Apple's Find My is the natural starting point, since your own tags appear on the map and you can play a sound or use Precision Finding on a supported iPhone.
+If the AirTag is yours and you simply misplaced it, Apple's Find My is the natural starting point, since your own tags can appear on its map and may support Play Sound or Precision Finding.

 Beyond AirTags: other Bluetooth trackers